zzhang82/web422/notes/angular-routing-intro.md

 Edit the `app-routing.module.ts` source code file.
 Assume we are working with a newly-created app that supports routing.

 Near the top, add an "import" statment.
-Assume that we have an already-existing "horse" component.
+Assume that we have just added (generated) a new "horse" component.
 The import statement will look like the following.
-It is no different from what you added to the app module:
+It is no different from the code statement that was added to the app module:

 ```javascript
 import { HorseComponent } from "./horse.component";
 ```

-Then, add a *route* object to the `routes` array:
+Then, add a new *route* object to the `routes` array:

 ```javascript
 const routes: Routes = [